mnm-team/quide/README.md

 ### Build single-file-app

-- To build a single-file-app you can use dotnet publish, e.g.: `dotnet publish QuIDE/QuIDE.csproj -r <linux/win>-x64 -f net8.0 -p:PublishSingleFile=true --self-contained false -o out/`, then the App is at `out/QuIDE<.exe>` and all shared libraries (except dotnet-runtime) are included.
+- To build a single-file-app (Linux & Windows) you can use dotnet publish, e.g.: `dotnet publish QuIDE/QuIDE.csproj -r <linux/win>-x64 -p:PublishSingleFile=true --self-contained false -o out/`, then the App is at `out/QuIDE<.exe>` and all shared libraries (except dotnet-runtime) are included.
+- To build a .app on macOS you need two commands: `dotnet publish QuIDE/QuIDE.csproj -r osx-arm64` and `dotnet msbuild QuIDE/QuIDE.csproj -t:BundleApp -p:RuntimeIdentifier=osx-arm64`.

 ## Documentation

-- User Documentation for Version 1.0.0 can be found [here](https://bitbucket.org/quide/quide/downloads/UserManual_EN.pdf), which should also be suitable for newer versions.
+- User Documentation of version 1.0.0 can be found [here](https://bitbucket.org/quide/quide/downloads/UserManual_EN.pdf), it should be suitable for newer versions too.